-because a third of the buildings in its city center represent examples of this richly decorative style.
-I love visiting the Art Nouveau district with my tourists, it’s like going back in time to the Riga times of the early 20th century!
+One third of the buildings in its city center represent examples of this richly decorative style.
+I love visiting the Art Nouveau Quarter with my tourists, it’s like taking a trip back in time to the Riga times of the early 20th century!

-In the streets of Riga we can distinguish at least three types of Art Nouveau: the decorative-expressive style, national romanticism and vertical Art Nouveau.
+In the streets of Riga one can distinguish at least three types of Art Nouveau: the decorative-expressive style, national romanticism and vertical Art Nouveau.

-We learn to distinguish them from each other, as we get to know the most remarkable architects of the turn of the century.
+We learn to distinguish them from one another, so we get to know some of the most remarkable architects of the turn of the century.